danielkimathi/NLP-Amazon-Review-Sentiment-Analysis/README.md

 ## How to Use This Project
 - **Outputs are fully included** in the Jupyter Notebook.
 - This notebook is not intended to be re-run locally — no external data or setup is required.
-- **Interactive use is provided via the Streamlit app**, which loads a trained LSTM model to make predictions on custom review input.
+- An interactive script (app.py) is available to run predictions locally using the trained LSTM model and custom review input.

 ---

 ## Files Included in This Repository
 - Amazon-Sentiment-Analysis.ipynb – The full analysis notebook, with all outputs pre-rendered.
-- app.py – Streamlit script for interactive sentiment prediction.
+- app.py – script for local interactive sentiment prediction.
-- sentiment_lstm_model.h5 – Trained LSTM model used in the deployed app.
+- sentiment_lstm_model.h5 – Trained LSTM model used in the interactive script.

 ---

-## ⚠️ Known Limitation: Streamlit App Stability
+## ⚠️ Known Limitation: Local App Resource Usage

-This app runs a deep learning **LSTM model** with **100D GloVe embeddings** and a **20,000-word vocabulary**.
-While the model performs well and delivers good predictions, repeated usage within lightweight environments (e.g., free Streamlit hosting) can occasionally cause instability after multiple submissions.
+The app.py script runs a deep learning LSTM model with 100D GloVe embeddings and a 20,000-word vocabulary.
+While the model performs well and delivers good predictions, repeated usage in limited environments (such as small VMs or shared servers) may cause occasional memory or performance issues.

-If the app becomes unresponsive, refresh the page to reset the session.
+If the app becomes unresponsive, restart the script or clear memory as needed.

 ---